Understanding SCEC and the role of SCEC Approved Locksmiths

 SL2 – Low to Medium Risk – Attackers are expected to have limited knowledge, and will have a general range of non-specialist tools and equipment.
 Products classified at this level will offer moderate resistance against non-specialist attacks for limited periods.

-SL1 – Low Risk – Attackers are expected to have little knowledge and only the most basic tools or equipment.
+SL1 – Low Risk – Attackers have minimal skills and access to only basic tools or equipment.
 Products classified at this level will offer minor resistance against any attacks for very short periods.

 SCEC Endorsed Locksmiths